T-09 · WP-09 · Layer II — Prophetic Mission / Ba'alist Pattern · Alvid Scriptorium — The Intizār Archive

 Huntington's model cannot accommodate this because it is designed to identify boundaries between civilizations, not internal religious heterogeneity within them.
 The Punic substrate inside the Roman-Western tradition is precisely the kind of internal complexity that civilizational taxonomy flattens.
 This is not a minor correction to Huntington's thesis.
 It is the identification of a structural absence in his entire framework — the absence of any account of how Western civilization was built, at its political foundations, on the absorption of the tradition it claimed to oppose.

-The Archaeological Foundation — What Carthage Was
+Section 2 — The Archaeological Foundation: What Carthage Was

 The Third Punic War ended in 146 BCE with the complete destruction of Carthage.
 Cato the Elder's phrase — Carthago delenda est (Carthage must be destroyed) — became the rhetorical expression of Rome's civilizational claim: the Punic menace, including its religious practices, was to be eliminated.
 The archaeological and historical record shows what actually happened: the Punic religious substrate was absorbed into Roman practice with remarkable continuity.